sylvielsstfr/CTIOAna2016/ana_2016_11/README.md

 ## Step 6:

-- Fit_Spectrum_HD14943.ipynb : Does the fit to get the calibration curve
+- Fit_Spectrum_HD14943.ipynb : Does the fit to get the calibration curve.
+   It saves the result of the fit inside a fits file.

 To run python choose anaconda astropyphys